MetOffice/simulation-systems/source/Reviewers/codereview.rst

 ---------------------------------

-The pull request will likely iterate between the reviewer and the developer during the review process while retaining it's code review status.
+The pull request will likely iterate between the reviewer and the developer during the review process while retaining it's Code Review status.
 The Code Reviewer can `Resolve Conversations` when they feel each query has been satisfactorily answered.